-Based on discussions with ICTC and contractor staff, analysis of program performance, and an audit of program compliance and function, the audit team presents three compliance findings:
+Based on discussions with ICTC and contractor staff, analysis of program performance, and an audit of program compliance and function, the audit team presents two compliance findings:

 - 1. State Controller Reports for Specialized Services were submitted after the stipulated deadline during all three years of the audit period. - 2.
 In FY 2017/18, ICTC's fiscal audit of its TDA fund was submitted after the 180-day deadline plus a 90-day extension.
-[Submittal of the FY 2018/19 fiscal audit is still pending.] - 3.
-The farebox recovery ratio fell below the required threshold during all three years of the audit period.
+[Submittal of the FY 2018/19 fiscal audit is still pending.]

-The audit team has also identified one functional finding.
+The audit team also identified one functional finding.
 While this finding is not a compliance finding, the auditors believe it is significant enough to be addressed within this audit: